Celtic Manager Lennon Hails massive Win Over Aberdeen - UrduPoint

 The former Celtic midfielder added: "You can't always play slick, quick football and we had to grind it out today.

-Scott Arfield scored the only goal of the match just shy of the hour mark when he shot between the legs of Livingston goalkeeper Ryan Schofield after the 20-year-old had made three good saves.
+Scott Arfield scored the only goal of a match where Livingston hit the post just shy of the hour mark when he shot between the legs of goalkeeper Ryan Schofield after the 20-year-old had made three good saves.

-It was a much needed win for Steven Gerrard's side following Rangers' 2-1 loss away to Kilmarnock in midweek.
+It was a much needed win for Steven Gerrard's side following their 2-1 loss away to Kilmarnock in midweek.

+But afterwards the Rangers manager criticised referee Euan Anderson and his officials for offside decisions that denied his side further goals from Alfredo Morelos and substitute Florian Kamberi.

+Liverpool great Gerrard also said the Light Blues should have been awarded a penalty when Livingston defender Ciaron Brown appeared to handle the ball on the line.